OXFORD PUNTING

 2. If wood is thin enough it has a nice flexibility.

-3. But thin poles can break - usually whilst crossing the Henley Regatta Course with an eight bearing down on you, in my experience (twice!)
+3. But thin wooden poles can break - usually whilst crossing the Henley Regatta Course with an eight bearing down on you, in my experience (twice!)

 4. Thicker wooden poles are too buoyant and must be thrust down into the water rather harder than for aluminium.